siemens/mtda/docs/config.rst

 * ``gpio``: string [required]
     Specify the GPIO line(chip) and pin number which will be used to control the relay.
     Format: <gpiochipx>@<pin>
-    If multiple GPIO lines and pins are used seperate the entries using ','.
+    If multiple GPIO lines and pins are used separate the entries using ','.

     eg:::